CorningWare

 Corning Ware, also written CorningWare, is a brand of unique glass-ceramic (Pyroceram) cookware resistant to thermal shock introduced in 1958 by Corning Glass Works (later Corning Inc.) in the United States.
 The brand was later spun off with the sale of the Corning Consumer Products Company subsidiary, now known as Corelle Brands.

-Pyroceram has properties similar to glass and ceramic, and CorningWare was advertised as being capable of being taken from the refrigerator or freezer and used directly on the stovetop, in an oven or microwave, under a broiler, and go into a dishwasher.
+Pyroceram has properties similar to glass and ceramic, and CorningWare was advertised as being capable of being taken from the refrigerator or freezer and used directly on the stovetop, in an oven or microwave, or under a broiler, and going into a dishwasher.

 After being discontinued in the U.S. in 2001, the Pyroceram-based line of CorningWare was reintroduced there in 2008 as CorningWare StoveTop.

 In early 2022, sales of Pyroceram-based CorningWare were temporarily discontinued in the USA but reappeared on the market in early 2023.
 It continues to be sold worldwide, and it is popular in North America, Asia, and Australia.